-- 25. The Academy will hold a single waiting list. - 26.
-In regard to applicants for Year 7 places, all children whose Year 7 applications were unsuccessful in the normal admission round will be included on the waiting list on 1st March of the academic year in which the child's parents apply for a place in Year 7 at the Academy. - 27.
-All children whose parents applied unsuccessfully for Year 7 places outside the normal admissions round will be included on the waiting list on the date that their application was rejected or 1st March of the year of the normal admission round whichever is the later. - 28.
-All children whose parents apply for places in other years and for whom the Academy is unable to offer a place will be included on the waiting list on the date their application is rejected. - 29.
-The names of children will remain on the waiting list until whichever of the following dates falls soonest after the first anniversary of their name be included on the list: 31st March; 30th June; 31st October; 31st December. - 30.
+- 27. The Academy will hold a single waiting list. - 28.
+In regard to applicants for Year 7 places, all children whose Year 7 applications were unsuccessful2 in the normal admission round will be included on the waiting list on 1st March of the academic year in which the child's parents apply for a place in Year 7 at the Academy. - 29.
+All children whose parents applied unsuccessfully for Year 7 places outside the normal admissions round will be included on the waiting list on the date that their application was rejected or 1st March of the year of the normal admission round whichever is the later. - 30.
+All children whose parents apply for places in other years and for whom the Academy is unable to offer a place will be included on the waiting list on the date their application is rejected. - 31.
+The names of children will remain on the waiting list until whichever of the following dates falls soonest after the first anniversary of their name be included on the list: 31st March; 30th June; 31st October; 31st December. - 32.
 So, if a child's name is included on the list on the 31st March it will be removed on the 31st March of the following year.
-And if a pupil's name is included on the list on the 8th April it will be removed on the 30th June of the following year. - 31.
-When places become available, if there are more children in the relevant year group(s) on the waiting list than there are places available, then all those on the waiting list will be allocated a number via a fresh random allocation (lottery) process.
-This number will decide a child's priority within the highest relevant oversubscription criterion set out above which they meet.
-It will only be used if there are not enough available places left to accommodate all those on the waiting list in the relevant year group(s) falling under that criterion.
-If it is used places will be offered to children in order of the randomly allocated number, starting with the lowest number first.
+And if a pupil's name is included on the list on the 8th April it will be removed on the 30th June of the following year.

-&lt;sup>2 That is, children who were allocated a place at a school for which they had not expressed a preference or for which they had expressed a preference that was lower than that expressed for Stratford School Academy.
+2 That is, children who were allocated a place at a school for which they had not expressed a preference or for which they had expressed a preference that was lower than that expressed for Stratford School Academy.